minte9/mlearning-pages/main/supervised-ml/random_forest/readme.md

 Random Forest set aside some data, using on average only 63.2% of the dataset.
 Insteed of test data we can use this out of bag for checking the accuracy of the model.

+### Gradient Boosting
+ p90
+Gradient boostred regression tree is another ensemble method that combines
+multiple decision trees to create a more powerful model.
+Despite the "regression" in the name, can be used for regression and classification.

 ### References

 [Machine Learning With Random Forests](https://www.amazon.com/gp/product/B01JBL8YVK)